-At March 31, 2011, we had an accumulated deficit of \$358,487,000.
+At June 30, 2011, we had an accumulated deficit of \$364,769,000.
 We expect to incur substantial operating losses in future periods.
 We do not expect to generate significant product revenue or royalties until we successfully complete development and obtain marketing approval for drug candidates, either alone or in collaborations with third parties, which we expect will take a number of years.
-In order to commercialize our drug candidates, we need to complete clinical trials and to comply with comprehensive regulatory requirements.
-In 2011, we expect that our research and development expenses will be lower than our research and development expenses in 2010 reflecting the completion of multiple Phase 1 clinical trials in 2010 and our clinical development plan for 2011.
+In order to commercialize our drug candidates, we need to complete clinical development and to comply with comprehensive regulatory requirements.
+In 2011, we expect that our research and development expenses will be lower than our research and development expenses in 2010 reflecting the completion of multiple Phase 1 clinical trials in 2010 and delays in the initiation of clinical trials planned for 2011.